 Tracking Pixels

 A tracking pixel is a small, invisible image (hence pixel) that gets loaded from a tracking server with a coded filename.
-When the email is opened by a recipient, the pixel “fires”, and the email is flagged as opened.
+When a recipient opens an email, the pixel “fires,” and the email is flagged as opened.
 Tracking pixels is the most common approach to email tracking.

 There are two key reasons why you might see some data discrepancies: